Reflected Backward SDEs with General Jumps: Introduction

 Later Tang $\&$ Li \cite{tl}, considered standard BSDEs when the noise is driven not only by a Brownian motion but also by an independent Poisson random measure.
 They showed existence and uniqueness of the solution.
 Barles et al. \cite{bbp} studied the link of those BSDEs with viscosity solutions of integral-partial differential equations.

 One barrier reflected BSDEs have been introduced by El-Karoui et al. in \cite{ekp}.
-In the setting of those BSDEs, one of the components of the solution is forced to stay above a given barrier which is a continuous adapted stochastic process.
-The main motivation in \cite{ekp}, is the pricing of American options especially in constrained markets (see also \cite{[EPQ]}).
+In their setting, one of the components of the solution is forced to stay above a given barrier which is a continuous adapted stochastic process.
+The main motivation in \cite{ekp} is the pricing of American options especially in constrained markets (see also \cite{[EPQ]}).
 The generalization to the case of two reflecting barriers has been carried out by Cvitanic $\&$ Karatzas in \cite{CK}.

 Later, on the one hand, Hamad\`ene $\&$ Oukine (\cite{ho}) have studied one reflecting barrier BSDEs when the noise is driven by a Brownian motion and an independent Poisson measure.
 They showed existence and uniqueness of the solution when the reflecting barrier has only inaccessible jumps, i.e., jumps which stem only from the Poisson part.
 On the other hand, S.Hamad\`ene \cite{[H]} has introduced BSDEs with one right continuous with left limits reflecting barrier in the case of Brownian noise.
 Since then there have been several works on BSDEs with discontinuous barriers when the noise comes only from a Brownian motion (\cite{lepeltiermingyu, pengmingyu}).